ProjectValhalla/OdinWindowsGuides/pages/FlashingProjectValhallaFirmware.md

 Extract the `Qualcomm_Flash_Image_Loader_v2.0.3.5.zip` and run QFIL.exe.

-In the bottom right of the program you will see that is says emmc, click on this and change it to ufs.
+In the bottom right of the program you will see that is says `Storage Type: emmc`, click on this and change it to ufs.

 ## Click Select Port button and select correct COM Port for Odin.
 ![QFIL ComPort](/images/qfil_comport.jpg)